Toward automatic generation of control structures for process flow diagrams with large language models: Data

 The resulting process graphs with control structure are automatically converted to SFILES~2.0 using our graph to SFILES~2.0 algorithm~\cite{Vogel.2022c}.
 In a subsequent step, the SFILES~2.0 with control structure are converted to SFILES~2.0 without control structure by removing all control instruments (abbrev.
 C) with their corresponding letter code in braces and signal connections identifiable by an underscore before the number \#.
 Finally, the generated pre-training dataset consists of process diagrams without control structure (input data) and process diagrams with control structure (output data).
 Table~\ref{tab:Dataset_Properties} summarizes the number of training/validation/test samples for model pre-training and key properties of the dataset.
 Besides the number of samples, Table~\ref{tab:Dataset_Properties} shows the average number of nodes~$\overline{n_{nodes}}$, the standard deviation of the number of nodes~$\sigma(n_{nodes})$, and the vocabulary size.
+The inclusion of a more diverse set of control patterns and, in particular, letter codes to increase the vocabulary of the generated data set could improve the positive effect of the model pre-training procedure.
+The complete generated dataset including the SFILES~2.0 PFDs with decentralized control structures and the corresponding PFDs without control structures are published~\cite{Hirtreiter.2023}.